WhiteflagProtocol/whiteflag-api/README.md

 ## Introduction

+Whiteflag is a fully neutral and secure communciations means based on blockchain technology.
+It enables near real-time communication in armed conflicts and disasters to exchange early warning and status information to create shared situational awareness.

 This Whiteflag Application Programming Interface (API) is a [Node.js](https://nodejs.org/en/about/) software implementation of the API layer that provides an interface with the Whiteflag messaging network on one or more underlying blockchains.
 As such,